Brandon Williamson (baseball)

 Brandon Martin Williamson (born April 2, 1998) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
 He made his MLB debut in 2023.

 Amateur career

 Williamson attended Martin County West High School in Sherburn, Minnesota, and played college baseball at North Iowa Area Community College and Texas Christian University (TCU).
+In summer 2017, he played for the Thunder Bay Border Cats of the Northwoods League.
 He was drafted by the Milwaukee Brewers in the 36th round of the 2018 Major League Baseball draft out of North Iowa but did not sign and transferred to TCU.

 Professional career

 Seattle Mariners

 The Seattle Mariners selected Williamson in the second round of the 2019 Major League Baseball draft and he signed.
 Williamson made his professional debut with the Everett AquaSox, posting a 2.35 ERA over 15 1/3 innings.
 Due to the cancellation of the 2020 Minor League Baseball season caused by the COVID-19 pandemic, he did not pitch for a team, but was a member of the Mariners' 60-man player pool.
 Williamson returned to Everett to start 2021 and was promoted to the Arkansas Travelers during the season.
 Over 19 starts between the two teams, he went 4–6 with a 3.39 ERA and 153 strikeouts over 98 1/3 innings.